jdelon02/CSCIS-33a-final/README.md

 ***Ingredients View***
 Originally, during dev, I was using this form as a way to test if things were getting created correctly.
 I can't think of any use case for needing this form now, so I have removed the URL pattern to access.

-***Templates***
-All of the templates use bootstrap5.
-I also leveraged several django packages, to either write less styling, or to leverage bootstrap abilities.
-I used masonry grid with boostrap cards to create a pinterest style feel throughout.

-***Static***
-I manage to build the site using only 2 or 3 css changes.
-Part of that was due to just actually liking most of the default bootstrap styling.
-But, it was also possible because of the packages I leveraged that allowed me to not need to overwrite as much as I was expecting.

-There is a "media" directory, which has 2 default images in it.
-I am .gitignoring the images folder within, which is where user uploaded images would live.

 ***Recipe View***
 This is the view that does most of the work.
 There is a default index(listview) class, which renders the homepage, a bookmark(listview), the creation class, the update class, etc...
 I was able to leverage the slight differences in classes to limit the number of templates I needed.
 So, for example, the index page and the bookmark page both use the same template, but the queryset returns different results to each.